Train Right with Dynamic Warmups

 Reduce the risk of injury before you grab the weights with these warmup exercises.

 Remember high school gym?
 Running laps around the track because you mouthed off to the gym teacher was meant to be a punishment, but the joke was really on him.
 While you ran around the track and watched your friends stretch their hamstrings, you were doing what’s called a dynamic warmup.
 (Well, sort of.)
 A dynamic warmup consists of exercises you do before training that mimic the movements you're going to do while training.
 These exercises loosen your muscles and tendons, increase blood flow throughout your body, and activate your nervous system so you’re ready for action.
 Dynamic exercises are typically better to do before training since static stretches—holding a stretch for a specified amount of time—can lead to injury if done pre-workout.
 (That’s why they’re better left for after your workout when you need to cool own.)
 Now that you’ve grown up and have replaced dodgeball with competitive sport, it’s even more important that you warm up properly.

 BEST DYNAMIC EXERCISES TO DO BEFORE TRAINING

-Stand tall and hold on to a chair or other object with both hands.
+Stand tall and hold onto a chair or other object with both hands.
 Keeping your right knee straight, swing your left leg as high as you comfortably can out to the side.
 Swing it back toward your body so it crosses in front of your right leg.
-That’s one rep. Swing back and forth until you complete 8 reps on your left side.
-Repeat with your right side for 8 reps.
+That’s one rep. Swing back and forth until you complete eight reps on your left side.
+Repeat with your right side for eight reps.

 Nate Green is the author of the Hero Workout and writes about fitness and lifestyle hacks at his blog The Nate Green Experience.